-Construction was started on the DKIST in December 2012 and was ongoing during the winter 2014 sampling session.
-The excavation for the DKIST foundation was largely completed and resulted in the removal of much of the vegetation at the site.
-Vegetation is now limited to the area surrounding the excavation and was mostly undisturbed there.
+Construction was started on the DKIST in December 2012 and was ongoing during the winter 2015 sampling session.
+The excavation for the DKIST foundation resulted in the removal of much of the vegetation at the site.
+Vegetation is now limited to the area surrounding the excavation and is mostly undisturbed.

-Twenty species of arthropods were collected at the DKIST site during the winter 2014 sampling session.
-The species included nine endemic Hawaiian arthropods, nine non-indigenous arthropods, and two species of unknown status.
+Twenty-seven species of arthropods were collected at the DKIST site during the winter 2015 sampling session.
+The species included fifteen endemic Hawaiian arthropods, eight non-indigenous arthropods, and four species of unknown status.

-Spiders - Araneae
+Spiders and Mites - Arachnida